 For example, a VPN does nothing to prevent your online accounts from being hacked because you used a weak password, which includes using a weak password for your VPN itself!
 Likewise, you still need to stay away from websites that can give you malware or other dodgy software.
 A VPN can’t protect you against your own bad habits.
 This is why we always recommend you to use an antivirus while browsing the Web.

-There’s nothing intrinsically wrong or immoral about using a VPN.
-But many people use their geolocation abilities to circumvent geoblocking of content.
+There’s nothing wrong or immoral about using a VPN.
+But many people use their VPN’s geolocation abilities to circumvent geoblocking of content.
 Therefore some services and providers have issued a blanket ban on VPNs.
 One major culprit is Netflix, which started to ban the use of VPNs with its service shortly after its international rollout.
-Therefore, accessing media streaming services belongs to both the pros and cons of using VPN.

-While some VPNs do still manage to get around VPN blocks, the simplest solution is to selectively exclude some of those services.
-You can do this by using the right settings on your router (if it has them).
+What Can You Do: While some VPNs do still manage to get around VPN blocks, the simplest solution is to selectively exclude some of those services.
 Alternatively, you can choose to run your VPN on a per-device basis rather than at the router level.
-Unfortunately, many VPN services are limited to 3-5 connections per subscription.
-So it may be cheaper to buy a suitable router over the long term than paying for an extra VPN subscription.
+To learn more, we have our guide on how to bypass VPN blocks, so make sure to give it a read.

 A less serious issue is when an online service has a usage policy that prohibits VPN use.
 For example, the gaming platform Steam has a policy that says using a VPN to perform geo hopping can result in a ban.
 In practice, many of these services don’t really actively enforce these policies, but if you get caught, you won’t have a foot to stand on.